Etrama/DL-Paper-Notes/ShakeDrop Regularization for Deep Residual Learning.md

 ## Single-branch Shake Regularization:
 * Since Shake-Shake relies on &alpha; and 1 - &alpha; during the forward pass (same dependence on &beta; during the backward pass), it absolutely needs 2 branches, so that we can scale one of them by &alpha; and one of them by 1 - &alpha;.
-### Random musing: Has anyone tried a 3 branch architecture with the co-efficients of the branches summing up to one? <br>(Spoiler slert) Since we know the single branch shake story has a bad ending - one critic said it failed to deliver. <br>It seems like perhaps more branches scaled with the co-efficients summing up to one might not be bad.<br> Maybe we could try making one where [&alpha; + (1- &alpha;) + (1- &alpha;)<sup>2</sup>] as the scaling factors.<br> We'll need to analyse the range of &alpha; and &beta; to maybe come up with a floor and ceiling for &alpha; and &beta; values.
+### Random musing: Has anyone tried a 3 branch architecture with the co-efficients of the branches summing up to one?
+Ouch.
+ResNext which is used in Shake-Shake IS a 3 branch architecture.
+Serves me right for only reading the Resnet paper. <br>(Spoiler slert) Since we know the single branch shake story has a bad ending - one critic said it failed to deliver. <br>It seems like perhaps more branches scaled with the co-efficients summing up to one might not be bad.<br> Maybe we could try making one where [&alpha; + (1- &alpha;) + (1- &alpha;)<sup>2</sup>] as the scaling factors.<br> We'll need to analyse the range of &alpha; and &beta; to maybe come up with a floor and ceiling for &alpha; and &beta; values.
 * The paper quoted above (Devries et al) also showed that noise addition in the feature space generates reasonably augmented data.
 * Ok, I guess noise addition too shifts the data points up and down a little making it harder to learn.
 Similar to scaling it by a constant, but instead of multiplying we just add noise to the data.
 * Coming back to Single Branch Shake: